Information about hiking at Manitoga

 Osborn Loop & AT connecting trail at Lost Pond .12 miles

-GUIDED LANDSCAPE HIKES
+Click for GUIDED LANDSCAPE HIKES

-Dogs are not allowed at Manitoga due to sensitive habitat.
-Manitoga has observed and determined that dogs, even on leash, threaten the character of the designed landscape.
+DOG POLICY: Manitoga has observed and determined that dogs, even on leash, threaten the character of the designed landscape.
 Stepping stones through fern meadows, moss carpets, and ephemeral pools that provide habitat for sensitive species are vulnerable to dog traffic and waste.
 To fully respect and contemplate the design and nature of the trails, please leave your pets at home.

-You are welcome to picnic while hiking but please carry in-carry out.
+PICNICKING: You are welcome to picnic while hiking but please carry in-carry out.
 Please help keep the paths clean.